wtlin1228/fitness/README.md

+# React Native
+In this course, you'll learn how to to develop React applications that run on both iOS and Android devices.
+We’ll explore everything from setting up a proper development environment, building and styling a cross-platform mobile application.
+You’ll incorporate native APIs such as geolocation and local notifications, and even learn how to get your app ready for the Google Play Store and the App Store!

+Project: Mobile Flashcards

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).